buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_3_ML101_how_this_all_works.md

 What we do here is we calculate the difference between “India” and “Konoha” — remember, GPT-3 deals in numbers.
 So we may say, “Hey, you gave us 4333 but we needed 32213”.
 We calculate the difference as an “error”.

 *Please note: I am simplifying this, the math that’s happening behind the scenes to calculate error is much more involved.
-But, you just want to understand it conceptually!*
+But, we just want you to understand it conceptually!*

 This error, is then used to update each parameter in the model — we tell GPT-3 that it was off from the right answer by x amount and to adjust all its parameters slightly so it’ll be more likely to output the right answer next time.